List of Alternative Web Browsers

 Opera has managed to weather the browser wars since its original release in 1996.
 Constantly innovating, this browser is now a full-fledged Internet suite with web, e-mail, news (usenet and RSS) and chat with a wealth of features for new switchers and power users alike.

 Opera also provides a mobile web browser, Opera Mini.
 In addition to Android and iOS, Opera Mini runs on most Java-capable devices, bringing the web to even low-end mobile phones.
-You can sync your bookmarks between Opera Mini and the desktop version of Opera using Opera Link.

 - Features: Web · Email · RSS · Chat · Skinnable · Phishing Filter · Widgets · BitTorrent · Sync · Turbo Mode